 I know, isn’t that EMDR thing for trauma?
 No, not really, or not only trauma.
 EMDR and trauma, that is so 1990s.
 People compare EMDR to new therapies like ART, RRT, or other therapeutic alphabet soups.
 Those comparisons are based on such a narrow view of what EMDR is, while completely ignoring the transformational power of EMDR.

 Ridding the client of symptoms is just the place to start.
 Symptom resolution is only taking the client to stage three of the six stage process.
 Most therapies can do that, stage three work (symptom resolution).
 Sadly, that is as far as the work goes with most therapies.
 Resolve the symptoms, and the send the person on their way.

 There are, however, six stages for transformation or the negative belief to shift to its adaptive counter apart.
 Only EMDR has the power to dismantle the person’s maladaptive schema making room for their true authentic self.
-Stopping EMDR at stage three is like taking the power of EMDR, which is a lightning bolt and turning that lightning bolt into a nine-volt battery.
+Stopping EMDR at stage three is like taking the power of EMDR, which is a lightning bolt, and turning that lightning bolt into a nine-volt battery.
 Most therapies are of the nine-volt battery ilk.
-EMDR has the power of a lightening bolt, and when unleased completely transforms the client’s life.
+EMDR has the power of a lightning bolt, and when unleashed completely transforms the client’s life.
 Nothing is ever the same for them ever again.
 The begin to live their truth.
 Their authenticity.